-CIT Bank has recently saddled its way into one of the top slots for highest interest on a savings account.
+CIT Bank has recently become one of the top online banks for high interest savings accounts.

-There are no monthly maintenance fee, so you’re truly making money on cash you deposit into your account.
+There is no monthly maintenance fee, so you’re truly making money on cash you deposit into your account.

 Savings account holders get access to all of CIT Bank’s online banking features and also can maximize earnings through daily compounding interest.

 Salem Five Direct’s eOne Savings currently offers a 4.10% APY for new customers.
 It only takes a $100 deposit to open your online savings account to get this highly competitive rate.

 There’s no minimum balance you have to maintain and there isn’t any monthly fee to pay, but this high interest rate only applies to balances up to $1,000,000.

 Thereafter, your account is automatically switched to a Statement Savings Account that only earns an APY of 0.05%.
 K keep an eye on high dollar balances so you don’t effectively cut your interest rate to nearly zero.